JUNE 7TH, 2019 UPDATE | IMPORTANT SECURITY AND PERSONAL DATA PROTECTION NOTIFICATION

 What Information Was Involved?

-Based on the facts known to Huddle House at this time, the malware was designed to collect certain payment card information from the magnetic stripe, including cardholder name, credit/debit card number, expiration date, cardholder verification value, and service code.
+The malware was designed to collect certain payment card information from the magnetic stripe, including cardholder name, credit/debit card number, expiration date, cardholder verification value, and service code.

 What Are We Doing?